pikepdf/pikepdf/docs/topics/images.rst

     In [1]: page1 = example.pages[0]

+    In [1]: page1.Resources.images

     In [1]: pdfimage = PdfImage(page1.Resources.XObject['/Im0'])

     In [1]: pdfimage
     Out[1]:

-In Jupyter (or IPython with a suitable configuration) the image will be displayed.
+In Jupyter (or IPython with a suitable backend) the image will be displayed.

 |im0|